shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 3. **Difficulty for current models**: If the task can easily be solved by humans but some models fail moderately or spectacularly, it is an interesting addition to the benchmark.
-   This will be
-   formally benchmarked by evaluating a set of standard models (including robustified, task specific ones) on the provided dataset.
-Together with the reference implementation, we include
+   This will be formally benchmarked by evaluating a set of standard models (including robustified, task specific ones) on the provided dataset.
+Together with the reference implementation, we have included
    (1) a set of (robustified) ResNet models,
    (2) models that provide an explicit OOD detection score, as well as (3) recent test-time adaptation methods.